pac4j/play-pac4j/README.md

 You can also define a specific `SecurityLogic` via the `setSecurityLogic` method.

+In addition to the `PlayCacheStore`, the `play-pac4j` project allows you the option to store your session into the native Play Session Cookie with the `PlayCookieStore`.
+Since this method uses encryption to secure the session inside the cookie, it is likely less efficient for some solutions.
+However, in cases where you want to preserve Play's statelessness, you can opt to use it instead of the `PlayCacheStore`.

 If you choose to use the `PlayCookieStore` instead of the `PlayCacheStore`, you'll need to replace this line:

 *Java:*